 Every type of strength and conditioning had been adequately researched prior to this match, but this other field had been neglected.
 I wanted to correct my imbalance and improve my condition.
 I decided to take time off from competing to address these issues.
 After January, I would begin my full-time internship to finish my degree, which would be one of the most memorable experiences of my life.

 Enter Indianapolis Fitness and Sports Training with a couple of guys named Mike Robertson and Bill Hartman.
 I learned a tremendous amount about training during my amazing time there and was immersed in the world of analyzing and addressing postural faults and muscular imbalances.
 I had no choice but to get better.

 They discovered some of the same that my mentor at La Crosse had, plus more:

 - left glute max had gotten a little better but still wasn’t great

 - external obliques weren’t where they needed to be, which meant that I didn’t have optimal control over my pelvis and trunk and was leaving pounds on my lifts

 - lower traps were weak, especially the left side, which meant that my scapulae were not as stable as they could have been (implications for all of the big lifts)

 Those were some of the main problems for me.
-So I hammered out lots of special exercises to help balance things out and get my lifts up.
-I did however, make one mistake.
-I still trained too intensely, too often.
-I picked a meet that I wanted to do that May and trained for it.
+So I hammered lots of special exercises to help balance things out and get my lifts up.
+I did, however, make one mistake.
+And I still trained too intensely, too often.
+I picked a meet that I wanted to do that May and prepared for it.

-Now, these issues that I had were things that were probably going on for a long time.
-In my early days of training back in high school, I really had no true idea what I was doing (though I sure thought I did) as I pretty much just taught myself and learned from random gym rats and magazines back then.
+Now, these issues that I had were probably going on for a long time.
+In my early days of training back in high school, I had no real idea what I was doing (though I sure thought I did) as I pretty much just taught myself and learned from random gym rats and magazines back then.